 In the studies on political communication and especially on political slogans, though relatively scarce on this genre, it can be distinguished between two hypotheses posited concerning the autonomy or identity of a slogan: according to one opinion, a slogan is, in principle, an independent textual form, which may, but need not, stand in conjunction or some sort of relation with other political texts of the respective candidate/party.
 According to the other opinion, a slogan is a derivative political text and, therefore, its autonomy is not complete, and it moreover can be considered as the derived/condensed content of other text(s), understanding slogans as some kind of parasitic texts.
 Because of their usually monopropositional form,3 slogans seem to be malleable to Austinian (1962) or Searleian (1969) analysis within the frames of Speech Act Theory.
 What is, however, a particular challenge in this kind of examination, i.e. in determining illocutionary force of slogan(s) is the reductive form, often the extreme ellipsis, multi-constituent omissions, in slogans.
 Inasmuch the theory of context and relevance proves very significant, for it is only by including these parameters that makes the illocutionary force of slogans determinable.
-In this paper, the author's attention is dedicated to the examination of (a) the textual and (b) illocutionary status of slogans and (c) to the determine which of the two hypotheses is supported by the analysed empirical material: (a_1) are examined slogans completely autonomous/independent textual forms or (a_2) are they derivative political texts.
+In this paper, the author's attention is dedicated to the examination of (a) the textual and (b) illocutionary status of slogans and (c) to the determination of ties between slogans and pre-election speeches.
+The author sets out also to determine which of the two hypotheses is supported by the analysed empirical material: (a1) are examined slogans completely autonomous/independent textual forms or (a2) are they derivative political texts.